roboticas/virtual/README.md

 	- Download the zip file with all by pressing the green 'code' button on https://github.com/roboticas/virtual and select 'Download ZIP'.
 	- Unzip this file in a directory of your choosing.
-	- Goto the worlds directory in this directory.
+	- Goto the 'worlds' directory in this directory.
 	- Copy the contents of the 'worlds' directory to your 'Documents\webots' directory.
-	- If you run webots then you should now be able to go to the worlds directory of for example linefollower\worlds and open the lineworld.wbt file.
+	- If you run webots then you should now be able to go to the worlds directory of for example 'linefollower\worlds' and open the 'lineworld.wbt' file.

 ## Linefollower
 Line follower world with some cans to put on the track.